anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 **Lab Manager** -  A Lab Manager also creates or clones Terra workspaces and shares them with Data Analysts.
 The Lab Manager is also responsible for creating one or more Terra Billing Projects for each Data Analyst and configuring  GCP budgets and alerts.

-**PI** - The PI sets up the lab’s Google Cloud Account, creates its Google Billing Account(s), and Google Payment Method(s), links Terra with GCP and invites Lab Managers to be GCP “_Billing Account Users_”.
+**PI** - The PI sets up the lab’s Google Cloud Account, creates its Google Billing Account(s), and Google Payment Method(s), links Terra with GCP, and invites Lab Managers to be GCP “_Billing Account Users_.”

 <!--
-1. **Administrator** TODO have a great deal of power overspending.
+1. **Administrator** TODO Administrators have a great deal of power overspending.
 If you have a lab or accounts manager responsible for expenses, it may make sense to add them as an administrator.
 If this is primarily your responsibility, you likely want to keep yourself as the only admin.
-1. **Viewers** -  TODO can see the activity in the Billing Account but can’t make any changes.
-This can be useful for finance staff who need access to the reports, or for lab members to be able to see what their analyses are costing.
+1. **Viewers** -  TODO Viewers can see the activity in the Billing Account but can’t make any changes.
+This can be useful for finance staff who need access to the reports or for lab members to see what their analyses are costing.

 -->

 ### Lab Workspace Creation Workflow

-Under this setup, Data Analysts will be able to configure analysis and launch workspaces but will not be able to create or clone workspaces on their own or download data from workspaces with requester pays buckets.
-Data Analysts will also be prevented from sharing workspaces.
+Under this setup, Data Analysts will be able to configure analysis and launch workspaces but can not create or clone workspaces on their own or download data from workspaces with requester pays buckets.
+This setup also prevents Data Analysts from sharing workspaces.

 For data Data Analysts obtain access to the workspaces they require: